 A fuel surcharge is an extra fee that trucking companies (or third parties) charge to cover the fluctuating cost of fuel.
 It is calculated as a percentage of the base rate and is usually added to a shipper’s freight bill to cover the cost of operations.
 The fuel surcharge depends on the average fuel price and can be different for each shipper or industry, depending on fuel cost to revenue ratio.
 It covers additional fuel costs and keeps carriers profitable, even when the cost of fuel rises.

 There is no uniform way of calculating fuel taxes; companies use their own formula.
 Most carriers have information on how they determine the fuel overcharge on their website.
 For example, UPS uses an index-based surcharge that is adjusted monthly and is based on the National U.S. Average On-Highway Diesel Fuel Price as reported by the U.S. Energy Information Administration (EIA).
-Currently, the UPS surcharge is 4.50 percent on ground packages with fuel diesel price of $2.61 per gallon.
+Currently, the UPS surcharge is 4.50 percent on ground packages with a fuel diesel price of $2.61 per gallon.